mozilla/treeherder/docs/installation.rst

   .. code-block:: bash

-     (venv)vagrant@local:~/treeherder$ ./manage.py ingest_push mozilla-central 63f8a47cfdf5
+     (venv)vagrant@local:~/treeherder$ ./manage.py ingest_push mozilla-inbound 63f8a47cfdf5

-If running this locally, replace `63f8a47cfdf5` with a recent revision on mozilla-central.
+If running this locally, replace `63f8a47cfdf5` with a recent revision (= pushed within the last four hours) on mozilla-inbound.

 You can further restrict the amount of data to a specific type of job with the "--filter-job-group" parameter.
 For example, to process only